Master students of Bio-Pharmaceutical Sciences.

 Portfolio has to be handed in at the end of the Master.

-BPS Master students attending colloquia, seminars, or symposia are obliged to fill out an evaluation form in order to earn AASCO points.
+BPS Master students attending colloquia, seminars, or symposia are obliged to fill out an evaluation form in order to earn AAS points.
 The forms are available on the AASCO Brightspace module.
-AASCO points for colloquia, seminars and symposia will only be provided if the form is filled out completely, including a signature of the responsible LACDR staff member.
+AAS points for colloquia, seminars and symposia will only be provided if the form is filled out completely, including a signature of the responsible LACDR staff member.
 Raising a question during colloquia is mandatory.

 After following a scientific conference or symposium or a science career service workshop the corresponding reflection assignment should be completed and added to the portfolio.